 Important preconception nutrients for woman

 Folic acid is one of the most important vitamins in your preconception plan.
-It’s recommended that at least 400 micrograms of folic acid be taken daily for at least one month before conception and during the first trimester of pregnancy to prevent neural tube defects such as spina bifida and anencephaly.
-Folic acid supports a healthy pregnancy and healthy foetal development.
-Folic acid can be found in vegetables including spinach, asparagus and broccoli, and fruits such as papaya, oranges and strawberries.
-See Folic Acid Complex
+It’s recommended that at least 400 micrograms of folic acid be taken daily for at least one month before conception and during the first trimester of pregnancy.
+Folic acid supports healthy foetal development and can be found in vegetables including spinach, asparagus and broccoli, and fruits such as papaya, oranges and strawberries.
+See Activated Folate 500.

 Vitamin B12 is an important cofactor for folic acid metabolism.
 If vitamin B12 is not present, folic acid cannot function properly regardless of sufficient intake.
 Vitamin B12 can be found in many animal-based foods.
 See Activated Sublingual B12